Jim Nussle

-James Allen Nussle (born June 27, 1960) is an American businessman and retired politician who has been president and chief executive officer of the Credit Union National Association from 2014 to 2024 and of its successor group America's Credit Unions since 2024.
+James Allen Nussle (born June 27, 1960) is an American businessman and retired politician who was president and chief executive officer of the Credit Union National Association from 2014 to 2024 and of its successor group America's Credit Unions since 2024.
 Nussle served as a Republican member of the United States House of Representatives from 1991 to 2007 and was the Republican nominee for the 2006 Iowa gubernatorial election, losing to Democrat Chet Culver.
 He was then appointed director of the Office of Management and Budget (OMB) in 2007 by President George W. Bush, an office he retained until 2009.

 Early life and career

 Nussle was born in Des Moines, Iowa.
 After high school, Nussle studied in Denmark.
 He then received a B.A. in international studies, political science, and economics from Luther College in 1983, and a J.D. degree from Drake University in Des Moines in 1985.
 After graduation from Drake University law school, Nussle was elected as the Delaware County, Iowa attorney in Manchester.